 There are four main islands – Martinique, St. Lucia, St. Vincent and Grenada.
 Between St. Vincent and Grenada lie the Grenadines – a group of tantalisingly beautiful islands with picture-perfect white beaches, crystal clear waters and colourful reefs, all waiting to be explored from the sea and ashore.

 Sailing Holidays in Style

 If you have not been to the Caribbean before, you really must come.
 And if you have been before, then you know you want to come back!
 Whether you are travelling solo, as a couple or a group, you will have an unforgettable sailing holiday with BlueFoot Travel.
-So select a sailing destination, and join us on board a private yacht and experience an unforgettable crewed charter.
+So select a sailing destination, and join us onboard Yacht Nemo and experience an unforgettable cabin charter.